MorrissyLab/mosaicMPI/README.md

 Since cNMF performs variance scaling on the input matrix, it is important to remove genes whose variance could be attributable to noise. cNMF-SNS supports two methods for overdispersed gene selection:
   - `cnmf`: v-score and minimum expression threshold (cNMF method: Kotliar, et al. eLife, 2019).
 This method is only suitable for count data.
   - `default`: residual standard deviation after modeling mean-variance dependence.
 (STdeconvolve method: Miller, et al. Nat.
 Comm.
 2022) This method makes fewer assumptions about the input data but requires a visual check since the optimal threshold depends on the data type.
+Differently than all other methods, this method does not make assumptions about mean/sum of expression across samples, permitting the discovery of rare cell types.

 To produce plots to guide selection of overdispersed genes, run the following command: